Canon 1300D vs Sony A7R

 |Sony A7 II« »||Full Frame||24.0||6000||4000||1080/60p||24.9||13.6||2449||90||Sony A7 II|

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the A7R provides a faster frame rate than the 1300D.
 It can shoot movie footage at 1080/60p, while the Canon is limited to 1080/30p.

 Feature comparison: Canon 1300D vs Sony A7R

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the A7R has an electronic viewfinder (2400k dots), while the 1300D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the A7R offers a wider field of view (100%) than the one in the 1300D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the A7R has a higher magnification (0.71x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1300D and Sony A7R along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The 1300D has one, while the A7R does not.
 While the built-in flash of the 1300D is not very powerful, it can at times be useful as a fill-in light.